-This loads TiMidity++ as a midi server and opens 2 midi ports, 128:0 and 128:1.
+This loads TiMidity++ as a midi server and opens several midi ports, including 128:0 and 128:1.
 After issuing it, you should have midi players working.
-You can open another terminal and issue a command such as:
+You can open another terminal and issue a command such as one of the following:

 To close TiMidity++, press CTRL-C in the terminal it's running in.